WHY WE HAVE A CODE OF CONDUCT

 Any sole trader, partnership, company or limited liability partnership whose principal place of business or place of incorporation is outside the United Kingdom, or any business or firm engaged in activities ancillary to or providing services for the trade but not actively engaged in the trade may apply to become an Associate Member.

-1. To abide by the Memorandum and Articles of Association of Timber Trade Federation Limited and the Code of Conduct.
+1. To abide by the Memorandum and Articles of Association Timber Development UK and the Code of Conduct.

 2. All Members are required to provide, annually, evidence of a robust due diligence system as outlined in the Sustainability Code of Practice.
 Failure to do so may lead to expulsion from the Federation.
 Should expulsion take place, the Member shall also remain liable for their membership fee for that year.